Welcome to the Topicus KeyHub manual.

 1.1.1.
 Step 1: Create account

-Every Topicus KeyHub account is validated against an existing user directory, most likely an LDAP or Active Directory.
+Every Topicus KeyHub account is validated against an existing 'user directory', most likely an LDAP or Active Directory.
 To create a new Topicus KeyHub account, the corresponding directory should be chosen first.
 In most cases only one option is available and the default selection will be the right one.

-When registrering an account at an LDAP-directory, the username and password of the corresponding user should be entered.
+When registering an account at an LDAP-directory, the username and password of the corresponding user should be entered.
 If these credentials are unknown: it is probably the same username and password that are used for e-mail or logging on to the network of the company.

 If the account is located in an external directory, the screen displayed above will be shown.
 The user is required to follow the link to logon to the external directory.
 After authenticating against the external directory, the user will be guided back to Topicus KeyHub and the corresponding username is shown.

 |It is possible to enable editable usernames.
 In that case the user is free to change ths username to a value of his/her liking.
 Be cautious though, because this username will be user throughout Topicus KeyHub and this username is also to be used when logging on to linked systems.
 It is not possible to change the chosen username.|

 After the credentials are validated, the method of password usage can be chosen.

 When using Topicus KeyHub against a LDAP-directory, the option exists of choosing a different password for Topicus KeyHub.
 This password can be different from the password with witch the authentication took place.
 In most cases it is not advised to choose a different password and the default settings will suffice.